5 Coast to Coast Kayak Training Mistakes to Avoid

 In an effort to make things clearer, manufacturers will class different boats into different categories: “stable/beginner”, “intermediate”, and “advanced/elite”.
 Now let’s imagine you’re a beginner with no river paddling experience, aiming to do Coast to Coast in 6 months time.
 Which class of boat should you buy?
 You: “Well I don’t want to be in the stable/beginner category, that sounds a bit lame, surely I can be better than that.
 The advanced/elite category sounds too egotistical, I’m not trying to win the thing.
 Let’s grab an intermediate boat, that feels like a good compromise, surely I can handle it”.

 If you’re reading along thinking that sounds pretty logical, I don’t blame you, but my reaction… Noooo!
 If you’re a beginner, get your butt in a stable boat where it belongs.
 Trust me, you won't regret it.
 That’s the reason these designs exist, for you to learn in and have success.
 You’ll be much faster in a boat you’re stable in, and you'll enjoy kayaking a lot more.
 There’s going to be enough to learn in the next few months without having a boat that’s constantly trying to put you in the drink.

 If you’re worried you’ll out-grow a beginner boat in a couple months, well… you probably won’t.
 It takes a few seasons to become comfortable in the intermediate category.
-Every year there is a large number of people looking for a more stable boat just a few weeks out from the Coast to Coast race, and finding one at this late stage is not always possible.

 For an example of a really nice beginner multisport boat, check out the Flow Aspire.
 If you’re wanting to play it really safe, and not worried about your race-time, consider a lightweight sea kayak like the Barracuda Beachcomber.